 To remove the headlamp bulb:

-1. Make sure headlamp switch is in OFF position, then open the hood.

-2. Remove the protective cover by turning the three knobs to the unlock position.
+- 1. Make sure headlamp switch is in OFF position, then open the hood. - 2.
+Remove the protective cover by turning the three knobs to the unlock position. - 3.
+Disconnect the electrical connector from the bulb by pulling rearward.